SJTU-IPADS/HEDB/docs/native-setup.md

 ### Notes

 TPC-H may not be a suitable benchmark for evaluating EDB's performance.
 Since we were not able to obtain the real-world traces, we resort to using TPC-H to simulate the realistic financial workloads.

-Note that our tests involved encrypting all data types.
-However, in real-world scenarios, it is common practice for customers to selectively encrypt only the data that is crucial for security reasons, in order to maintain optimal performance.
+Our tests involved encrypting all data types.
+In real-world scenarios, it is a common practice to selectively encrypt only the data that is crucial for security reasons, in order to maintain optimal performance.

 # Security Concerns